rb80/oracle-hospitality-integration-platform-bootcamp/async.md

 ## 2. How frequently should I send HEAD?

 Since OPERA Cloud 23.2 HEAD requests return a header `retry-after` containing the number of seconds we recommend waiting before calling HEAD again.

-Since OPERA Cloud 23.2. the final GET call to obtain the result of the Async API will include a `retry-after` header containing the number of seconds that will need to be waited before calling the same Async API again.
+There is known Bug at present which is addressed with `HOPCS-63293``

 ## 3. When will the response be available?